-How to set up parental controls on PS5
+Set up necessary parental controls on PS5 with these quick tips

-When there are young members of your household, you'll likely want some form of control over the types of media they have access to.
-On PS5, Sony lets you set parental controls to restrict the age ratings of games and DVDs you can use.
-Because a lot of the best games on PS5 happen to be rated T or M, it's wise to familiarize yourself with these settings.
+When you have young members in your household, you'll likely want some form of control over the types of media they access.
+On PS5, Sony lets you set parental controls to restrict the age ratings of games and DVDs for your children.
+Because many of the best PS5 games are rated T or M, it's wise to familiarize yourself with these settings.
+So let's get started.

 How to set up parental controls on PS5